fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 === WordPress Expert Agent XML Feed ===
 Contributors: fseonline
-Tags: expert agent, xml, plugin, admin, cron, wp-cron Tested up to: 4.9.4
+Tags: expert agent, xml, feed, ftp, plugin, admin, cron, wp-cron Tested up to: 4.9.4
+Requires PHP: 5.6
 Stable tag: 4.9.4
-Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 WordPress Expert Agent XML Feed relies on the 3rd Party Expert Agent FTP to let you fetch the latest XML feed from your Expert Agent property feed.

 == Description ==
 WordPress Expert Agent XML Feed lets you fetch the latest XML feed from your 3rd Party [Expert Agent property XML feed](http://learningcentre.expertagent.co.uk/ea-manual/using-ea-data-in-your-website/the-two-methods/method-3-xml-feed).

 From the admin screen you can:
  * Add Remote File
  * Add Remote User login details
- * Fetch the latest XML feed manually via the button 'Fetch XML File'
+ * Fetch the latest XML feed manually via the button ‘Fetch XML File’

 = Usage =

 1. Go to the `Settings -> WordPress Expert Agent XML Feed` menu to manage settings for fetching the XML feed.

 == Frequently Asked Questions ==
 = How do I know that the XML feed is working? =

-After you've specified your FTP server and login details which Expert Agent will have provided, you will have to click the button 'Fetch XML File'.
+After you’ve specified your FTP server and login details which Expert Agent will have provided, you will have to click the button ‘Fetch XML File’.
 Afterwards, a successful notice should appear, and will mention if the file download is successful.

 = Is this the official plugin from Expert Agent? =